gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 #### High Priority
 - Verify depth map sample point
 - Fix reflections of non retrieved hits.
 At glancing angles the unrendered background is hit and a color sample is taken (see helmet scene).
-- Fix orthographic camera

 #### Medium Priority
 - Check coarser depth map lod based on ray distance.
 - Use depth pyramid to raymarch to improve performance, diffuse rough results
-- Fix blur
+- Fix blur disappearing at circle angles
 - Remove for loop
+- Fix ray hits in unrendered regions with ortho camera (zoom out on sponza)

 #### Low Priority
 - Use metalness and roughness values to fade result hit (pack normal xy, metalness, roughness into single buffer)